AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46703-product-customizable-options-drag-and-drop-doesnt-work-as-expected.md

 <u>Steps to reproduce</u>:

 1. Create a simple product.
-1. Add customizable options to the simple product and make sure you add over 20 options so you get the pagination as well.
+1. Add customizable options to the simple product and make sure you add over 20 options resulting in pagination.
 1. Try to move a customizable option (drag and drop) within the same page.
 1. Now try to move a customizable option from page two to page one.